Ascent Summit 2026

 Charles E. Dates

-Dr. Dates resides in Chicago with his wife and college sweetheart, Kirstie, and their two children, Charlie II and Claire.
+He resides in Chicago with his wife, Kirstie, and their two children, Charlie II and Claire.

 Ed Stetzer

-Ed Stetzer, Ph.D., is the Dean and Professor of Leadership and Christian Ministry at Talbot School of Theology at Biola University.
-He also serves as Distinguished Visiting Scholar at Wycliffe Hall at Oxford University, where he teaches twice a year.
-Stetzer has planted, revitalized, and pastored churches; trained pastors and church planters on six continents; earned two master’s degrees and two doctorates; and written hundreds of articles and a dozen books.
-He is Regional Director for Lausanne North America, the Editor-in-Chief of Outreach Magazine, and regularly writes for news outlets such as USA Today and CNN.
+Ed Stetzer is Dean and Professor of Leadership & Christian Ministry at the Talbot School of Theology, Biola University, and serves as Distinguished Visiting Scholar at Wycliffe Hall, Oxford.
+He has planted, revitalized, and pastored churches, trained pastors and planters on six continents, authored dozens of books, and written hundreds of articles.
+Stetzer is Regional Director of Lausanne North America and Editor-in-Chief of Outreach Magazine.
 His national radio show, Ed Stetzer Live, airs Saturdays on Moody Radio and affiliates.
-Stetzer serves his local church, Mariners Church, as Scholar in Residence & Teaching Pastor.
+He also serves locally as Scholar in Residence & Teaching Pastor at Mariners Church.

 Jorge Acevedo